 Regarding built-heritage, NPO 17, the RSES and several section 28 guidelines (LAP Guidelines and the Development Plans Guidelines, among others) recognise that protecting, conserving and managing sites and features of special interest, in addition to public realm improvements, can instigate a heritage-led regeneration of settlements to generate economic benefits in terms of tourist footfall, improved retail environment and improved quality of life.
 The re-use of built heritage will contribute to compact growth and regeneration and to climate change mitigation having regard to embodied carbon.
-In this regard, the RSES identifies as a key infrastructural requirement the continued investment and development of the historic core of the town as a key tourism driver.

-Although the key built-heritage related objectives and policies are contained in the Development Plan, the planning authority should consider what location specific objectives or measures would assist in the protection or improvement of built heritage over the period of the LAP.
-In this regard the planning authority should have regard to the Architectural Heritage Protection Guidelines for Planning Authorities (2011), as amended.
+Although the key built-heritage related objectives and policies are contained in the development plan, the planning authority should consider what location specific objectives or measures would assist in the protection or improvement of built heritage over the period of the LAP.
+In this regard the planning authority should have regard to the Architectural Heritage Protection Guidelines for Planning Authorities (2004), as amended.